vidhy27/SCALABLE_SERVICES/README.md

 This project is a microservices-based blogging platform.

 It demonstrates how to design and implement a scalable, maintainable application using a microservices architecture.
+I also integrated user & post service using Docker compose.

 **The platform consists of the following services:**